Preet3627/Saras_AI/README.md

     -   🚗 **Follow Car Mode**: Command the robot to detect and follow a specific object, like a toy car.
     -   🛡️ **Obstacle Avoidance**: A basic self-driving mode that uses the ultrasonic sensor to navigate and avoid obstacles.
 -   🧠 **AI-Powered Vision & Actions**:
+    -   ✍️ **Editable Custom Responses**: Teach Saras custom replies to your own questions directly from the web UI.
     -   ✨ **Wake Word Effect**: A Google Assistant-style RGB light animation can be triggered to show the robot is 'listening'.
     -   **Object Detection**: The robot can identify multiple objects, people, and animals in its environment.
     -   **Find a Book**: Give the robot a task to search for and locate a book.